slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 **UDP Destination**

-Info on where to send the image from the receiver to.
+Info on where to send the image from the module to.

-UDP Desination IP - The IP of the receiver PC's 10 GbE interface, usually found via `ifconfig`.
-Command: `udp_dstip <commandline.html#term-udp_dstip-x.x.x.x-or-auto>`_
+**UDP Desination IP** - The IP of the receiver PC's 10 GbE interface, usually found via `ifconfig`.
+Command: `udp_dstip <commandline.html#term-udp_dstip-x.x.x.x-or-auto>`_.
+For 1GbE interface and for this command, one can use 'auto' as an argument, which will pick up the IP from the `rx_hostname command <commandline.html#term-rx_hostname-hostname-or-ip-address>`_.

-UDP desintation MAC - Also obtained from the interface using `ifconfig`.
+**UDP desintation MAC** - Also obtained from the interface using `ifconfig`.
 For built-in receivers, the module configures this automatically from the `UDP destination IP`.
 For custom receivers, it must be explicitly provided.
 Command: `udp_dstmac <commandline.html#term-udp_dstmac-x-x-x-x-x-x>`_

-UDP destination port - Ensure uniqueness if multiple users share the interface.
+**UDP destination port** - Ensure uniqueness if multiple users share the interface.
 Command: `udp_dstport <commandline.html#term-udp_dstport-n>`_

 * 50001 - Default Receiver UDP port